flower-spring/scripts_for_springrts/README.md

 &nbsp;

-# Installation of these widgets on a standard computer
+# Installation of these widgets
-## Installation under windows
+## Installation with windows
 If you are under windows, you should put them in C:\Users\your_current_account_name\Documents\My Games\Spring\LuaUI\Widgets
-## Installation under linux
+## Installation with linux
 If you are under linux, I'm unsure, but I think you should put downloaded widget(s) in ~./spring/LuaUI/Widgets

 ## Verification of the installation